Synchronisation Rules¶

 - HR system provides

-First Name(lower precedence: secondary)
+First Name(priority 2: secondary)

 Common workflows¶